-- The electronic Project Programming Request form, (see Appendix I), must list all funding match sources (federal, state, local, and private) and other committed funds. - Include the required documentation for eligibility verification (as outlined in Section 5B). - A description of any negative impacts to a disadvantaged community and lowincome community, in terms of displacement or other negative impacts, and any related mitigations.
+- Explain (no more than one or two paragraphs) how the project is eligible based on the categories outlined in the guidelines, Section 6B. - The electronic Project Programming Request form, (see Appendix I), must list all funding match sources (federal, state, local, and private) and other committed funds. - Include the required documentation for eligibility verification as outlined in Section 5B. - A description of any negative impacts to a disadvantaged community and lowincome community, in terms of displacement or other negative impacts, and any related mitigations.